numaproj/numaproj-demo/e-mart/README.md

 }
 ```

-After enrichment and map operation, some fields are added to the original data, and flatmapped to multiple messages:
+After enrichment in the map operation, some properties are added to the original data, and flatmap to multiple messages:

 ```json
 // Message 1